FrontRunner: FrontRunner North

 Another issue was that the shared track was still dispatched by Union Pacific, who did not want FrontRunner service to interfere with their busy freight corridor in Ogden.
 As such, they limited FrontRunner to one southbound train in the morning and one northbound in the evening.
-Riders were required to transfer from one train to another at the Ogden Intermodal Transit Center.
+Riders were required to transfer from one train to another at Ogden Central station.
 In January 2009 this was increased to three trains for each morning and evening, with one running straight through in each direction, though the other two still required transfers between trains.

 Service to Pleasant View was temporarily suspended on September 6, 2011.
 Besides the limitations on how many trains could run north of Ogden, low ridership exacerbated the problem.
-Limited weekday-only commuter service to Pleasant View resumed on December 10, 2012 with two trains picking up passengers in the morning and two trains dropping off passengers in the evening, with no transfers between trains required.
+Limited weekday-only commuter service to Pleasant View resumed on December 10, 2012, with two trains picking up passengers in the morning and two trains dropping off passengers in the evening, with no transfers between trains required.

 In February 2018, UTA announced they would be indefinitely suspending trains between Ogden and Pleasant View starting on August 12, 2018, both due to new federal safety guidelines and low ridership to that station.
-The station platforms at Pleasant View are still there and the facility is used for bus transfers and parking, and there is also the possibility the station could see trains again if FrontRunner service is expanded further north to Brigham City.
+The station platforms at Pleasant View are still there and the facility is used for bus transfers and parking, and the station will see trains again when FrontRunner service is expanded further north to Brigham City.